opensanctions/yente/docs/datasets.md

 Side note: A **dataset** in `yente` is a logical unit that contains a set of entities.
 However, some datasets are **dataset collections**, which group existing datasets into a combined scope, without containing original entities.
 For example, the dataset `us_ofac_sdn` (the US sanctions list) is included in the collections `sanctions` and `default`.

 Multiple catalog or dataset entries should not include the same datasets or entities with the same IDs.
 You can use the `namespace` flag in your manifest file to generate dataset-scoped entity IDs upon indexing.
-This ensures separation, but will negatively interfer with dataset deduplication.
+This ensures separation, but will negatively interfere with dataset deduplication.

 When overlapping collections or datasets are required, you can also deploy multiple instances with different `YENTE_INDEX_NAME` settings to distinguish their indexes in the same ElasticSearch backend.